-- 1. Exit qualifications (see OER Article 12)

-- 2. Curriculum (see OER Articles 14 and 16)
+- 1. Exit qualifications (see OER Article 12) - 2.
+Curriculum (see OER Articles 14 and 16)

-- 3. Assessment (see OER Article 18)

 This section contains information about the set of qualifications for the study programme, and indicates how this set is linked to national and international standards.